iltuoconsulenteit/DocCropper/README.md

 ## 🔓 Licensing

 DocCropper ships with three editions.
-A new **Licenses** button in the header opens a panel explaining these options.
+A **Licenses** button in the header opens a panel where you can review the editions and enter your license key.
+Free users may paste a key here at any time to unlock Pro or Full features.

 - **Free** – Watermark applied, up to five images per project, LAN access disabled
 - **Pro** – No watermark and unlimited images, but still restricted to local access